UNINETTSigma2/documentation/tutorials/guides/cuda_translating-tools.md

 Here the cuda path and the path to the *includes* and *defines* files should be specified.
 The CUDA source code and the generated output code are `program.cu` and `hip_program.cu.hip`, respectively.

-- **Step 6**: the syntax for compiling the generated hip code is similar to the one described in the previous section (see hipify-per).
+- **Step 6**: the syntax for compiling the generated hip code is similar to the one described in the previous section (see the hipify-perl section).

 (cuda2sycl)=
 ## Translating CUDA to SYCL with Syclomatic

 [SYCLomatic](https://github.com/oneapi-src/SYCLomatic) is another conversion tool.
 However, instead of converting CUDA code to HIP syntax, SYCLomatic converts the code to SYCL/DPC++.
-The use of SYCLomatic requires CUDA libraries, which can be directly installed in an environment or can be extracted from a CUDA container.
+The use of SYCLomatic requires CUDA libraries, which can be directly installed in an environment or it can be extracted from a CUDA container.
 Similarly to previous section, we use singularity container.
 Here is a step-by-step guide for using `SYCLamatic`

 **Step 1** Downloading `SYCLomatic` e.g. the last release from [here](https://github.com/oneapi-src/SYCLomatic/releases)